nens/cookiecutter-prefect-template/{{ cookiecutter.project_name }}/README.md

 TODO: add the documentation of your code here, what the aim is, etc.

-## Prefect flow development
+## Development instructions

 Some `uv` commands:

     $ uv sync  # Sets up the .venv and does the "pip install"
     $ uv add your-dependency  # If you need numpy or so; replaces requirements.txt
     $ uv run prefect server start  # "uv run" automatically runs in your .venv
-    $ uv run src/tasks.py
+    $ uv run src/flows.py
+    $ uv sync --upgrade  # Allow upgrades to versions.

 Write your script in the `src` folder, with your 'main' script in `flows.py`, and tasks in `tasks.py`.
 Feel free to add new folders or files in the `src` folder.
 Create a deployment in `python src/server.py`.

-- To test your flow locally, start a prefect instance within your venv:
+There are test instructions in `flows.py` and `tasks.py`.
+Running `flows.py` will start a temporary prefect server and run whatever tasks you call in the `__main__`:

-        $ uv run prefect server start
+    $ uv run src/flows.py

-- Run `uv run src/flows.py` to run your script, or `uv run src/server.py` to test the deployment.

-## Code neatness

-Install the pre-commit for this git repo:

-    $ pre-commit install

-This runs pre-commit on every commit, making sure everything is neat.
-Github also runs it as a sort of test, to make sure no preventable errors end up in the generated docker image.
-If you have troubles with pre-commit, you can always run it manually with:

-    $ pre-commit run --all

-## Deploying your flow to production

-Ask Taj or Reinout to add your new flow to the [prefect-setup repo](https://github.com/nens/prefect-setup/blob/main/docker-compose.task.yml)_.

-On every commit to the `main` branch, a new docker image is generated on github *if pre-commit doesn't complain*.
-The prefect-setup docker-compose looks for new images every five minutes and downloads+restarts when available.

-## Optional (but definitely recommended):
+## Handy vscode setup: all ready for use

-If you use vscode and did the `.venv` thingy above, the python plugin will detect your code and prefect.
+- If you use vscode and did the `uv sync` thingy above, the python plugin will detect   your code and prefect.
 So you'll have proper code completion!
 And type hints become more useful.
-Tip: also install [the vscode editorconfig plugin](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) because that will automatically handle unneeded spaces at the end of lines and other minutia.
+- Vscode will **recommend** "python", "editorconfig" and "ruff" extensions: install them.
+Vscode will ask about trusting "editorconfig" and "astral software": yes, that's okay. - Editorconfig handles unneeded spaces at the end of lines and other minutia.
+- Ruff formats your code and sorts the imports whenever you save a file.
+It will also warn about unknown variables or unused imports and offer fixes.
+- The "run and debug" button in the activity bar runs `src/flows.py` against localhost:4200 if you select "{{ cookiecutter.__debug_action_name }}" in the dropdown.
+See the instructions in `src/flows.py` on how to use it.

+Nice, easy, modern development with mostly-automatic formatting and neatness!

+## Deploying your flow to production

+On every commit to the `main` branch, a new docker image is generated on github *if pre-commit doesn't complain* and *if the docker image can be build*.
+The server looks for new images every five minutes and downloads+restarts it automatically.

+Should the github action complain about pre-commit, upgrade the config and run it again:

+    $ pre-commit autoupdate
+    $ pre-commit run --all

+Should the github action fail on the docker image creation, try that one out locally and fix any errors:

+    $ docker build .

+Initially, ask Taj or Reinout to add your new deployment to the [prefect-setup repo](https://github.com/nens/prefect-setup/blob/main/docker-compose.task.yml)_.